 Germany and Austria have produced a HUGE amount of epic Classical music, the Austrian city of Vienna for example was the capital of all Classical music in Europe.In my opinion Germany and Austria have produced the greatest Classical music of all time.

-Ludwig van Beethoven was a German composer and pianist.
-A crucial figure in the transition between the Classical and Romantic eras in Western art music, he remains one of the most famous and influential of all composers.
-His best-known compositions include 9 symphonies, 5 concertos for piano, 1 violin concerto, 32 piano sonatas, and 16 string quartets.
-He also composed other chamber music, choral works, and songs.
-Born in Bonn, then the capital of the Electorate of Cologne and part of the Holy Roman Empire, Beethoven displayed his musical talents at an early age and was taught by his father Johann van Beethoven and by Christian Gottlob Neefe.
-During his first 22 years in Bonn, Beethoven ...more
+Ludwig van Beethoven ( (listen); German: [ˈluːtvɪç fan ˈbeːthoːfn̩] (listen); baptised 17 December 1770 – 26 March 1827) was a German composer and pianist.
+A crucial figure in the transition between the classical and romantic eras in classical music, he remains one of the most recognized and influential musicians of this period, and is considered to be one of the greatest composers of all time.
+Beethoven was born in Bonn, the capital of the Electorate of Cologne, and part of the Holy Roman Empire.
+He displayed his musical talents at an early age and was vigorously taught by his father Johann van Beethoven, and was later taught by composer and conductor Christian Gottlob Neefe.
+At age 21, he ...more on Wikipedia

-Wolfgang Amadeus Mozart, baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the Classical era.
-Mozart showed prodigious ability from his earliest childhood.
+Wolfgang Amadeus Mozart (27 January 1756 – 5 December 1791), baptised as Johannes Chrysostomus Wolfgangus Theophilus Mozart, was a prolific and influential composer of the classical era.
+Born in Salzburg, Mozart showed prodigious ability from his earliest childhood.
 Already competent on keyboard and violin, he composed from the age of five and performed before European royalty.
-At 17, he was engaged as a court musician in Salzburg, but grew restless and travelled in search of a better position, always composing abundantly.
+At 17, Mozart was engaged as a musician at the Salzburg court but grew restless and travelled in search of a better position.
 While visiting Vienna in 1781, he was dismissed from his Salzburg position.
 He chose to stay in the capital, where he achieved fame but little financial security.
-During his final years in Vienna, he composed many of his ...more
+During his final years in ...more on Wikipedia